ShingoHiruma/homogenization_via_unitcell/README.md

 - Rectangular conductor

 ## Download
 [FreeFEM](https://freefem.org/) needs to be installed as a preliminary preparation.
-After installation, double-click the program file to run it.
+After installation, double-click the edp file to run it.

 ## Physics
 Let us consider the uniform time-harmonic external magnetic flux density $B_0$ interlinkage across the unit cell $\Omega$.
 The complex permeability $\langle\dot\mu\rangle$ of the unit cell can be evaluated using the following formula: